Org Check

 Step 4: Update Project Definition

-Create a fresh sfdx-project.json file with your namespace:
+Create a fresh sfdx-project.json file with your namespace in packages/orgcheck-salesforce-app:

 {